skrodahl/NewTon/i-ching/QUIRKS-AND-EASTER-EGGS.md

 is given `z-index:0` to form a stacking context), so they dirty the *bare case* but render **behind** the keys, the LCD, and the rolled-out receipt.
 The screen and paper therefore stay legible; only the LCD's own subtle `::before` haze touches the readout, kept faint on purpose.

+---

+## 11. The Install Banner — the device's voice in the browser chrome

+Most PWAs treat the install banner as inviolable browser furniture — a system notification about a technical capability.
+The Oraculon doesn't.
+Its install prompt speaks in the same 1970s-catalogue brochure voice as the rest of the device:

+**"INSTALL ORACULON FOR PORTABLE FORTUNE"**

+"Portable fortune" does double duty: the app is portable (installable on your phone), and the I Ching fortune is now portable (it travels with you).
+The phrase could only have been written by this device — no other PWA install banner reads like a product tagline from a fictional Sirius Cybernetics mail-order catalogue.

+- **The red INSTALL button.** The device's primary action is a blue button marked "Red" (§4).
+The device's *meta* primary action — installing itself onto your phone — is, correctly, a **red button marked "Install."** The device's own inverted-colour convention extends cleanly into the chrome around it: the in-universe action gets the wrong colour on purpose; the out-of-universe action gets the right colour by inheritance.
+Both are red in spirit; only one is red in practice.
+- **The dark banner** (`#2a2418`, matching the desk surround) with a gold top border (`var(--gold)`) and Silkscreen monospace at 10px — same typographic register as the model plate and the LED legend.
+The banner looks like another piece of the device's case, not a browser notification.
+- **Behaviour:** appears once (on `beforeinstallprompt`), dismissable (✕ persists to `oraculon_install_dismissed` in localStorage), never returns after install or dismissal.
+  Never shown inside a TWA (Play Store install) — `beforeinstallprompt` doesn't fire in that context.
+The banner is a moment, not a feature — same transience as the pie symbol (§1) and the `B13` annunciator flash (§9).
+- **Safe-area aware** — `padding-bottom: max(10px, env(safe-area-inset-bottom))` respects
+  the home bar on devices with gesture navigation.
+The banner sits at the bottom of the viewport, below the device, in the desk-surround space — it belongs to the *room*, not the *calculator*, which is correct: installing is a decision made by the owner, not a function performed by the device.